 European Restaurant St. Louis

 Spanish dishes typically rely on fish, chicken and incorporate a great deal of olive oil, for which Spain is famous.
-Italian dishes are similar to, but not precisely the same, as Italian dishes in American restaurants.
-For the UK, heart food such as Beef Wellington, pot pie, smoked fish, and fish and chips are all quite popular as dinner menu items.
+Italian dishes are similar to, but not precisely the same as Italian dishes in American restaurants.
+For the UK, hearty food such as Beef Wellington, pot pie, smoked fish, and fish and chips are all quite popular as dinner menu items.
 Turkish dish Kebab (not served on a stick) and Shaorma are very popular as a type of fast food.
 Indian curries in a variety of spices are also very popular throughout Europe, but most especially in the UK.

 Desserts: Desserts are quite commonly served in Europe about an hour or two after dinner.
 Most of the time, deserts are served in small portions and generally come with coffee or strong tea.
 Common deserts include ice cream, whipped cream pie and filled cake, cookies of all kinds, and apple pie.

 European foods do vary across the whole of Europe.
 Therefore, something that is considered an everyday menu item in one country might not be available in another.